 The long holiday weekend that marks the unofficial start of summer is finally upon us.
 That means sunshine, swimming pools, live music and the familiar sound of bat on ball.
-Everyone has their own Memorial Day traditions, but this year we invite you to kick off the summer season in Loudoun with these five family-friendly activities.
-Don’t forget to share your experience with us by using #LoveLoudoun.
+Everyone has their own Memorial Day traditions, but this year we invite you to kick off the summer season in Loudoun with these five activities.

-Speaking of sports, the 5,000 capacity Segra Field stadium in Leesburg is now home to three pro sports teams: Major League Rugby’s Old Glory D.C., soccer stars Loudoun United, (feeder team to Major League’s D.C.
-United), and female soccer team Washington Spirit in which ice hockey legend Alex Ovechkin is an investor.
-Visit the Segra Field site to see the home game schedules.
+Speaking of sports, the 5,000 capacity Segra Field stadium in Leesburg is home to two pro sports teams: Major League Rugby’s Old Glory D.C and soccer stars Loudoun United.
+Get tickets for the May 28 game when Loudoun United takes on the Pittsburgh Riverhounds.

 Eat, Drink and Be Merry

 Wine, beer and barbecue…Loudoun’s wineries, breweries and restaurants will be ready to welcome you this Memorial Day weekend.
 Dirt Farm Brewery is celebrating with a variety of craft beers on tap and enjoyable meals from the Dirt Farm kitchen.

 Speaking of food, Monks BBQ in Purcellville fills Friday nights with meat madness so join on May 26 for a taste of the mouth-watering prime ribs, smoked with pecans and topped with a fresh horseradish cream sauce with your choice of side.

 Tarara Summer Concert Series is taking you back in time with the ultimate 80’s playlist on May 27.
 Engage in the full retro concert experience with 80’s tribute band, The Reflex.
 Don’t worry, if you can’t attend Memorial Day weekend, the popular series runs through September.